 - Wear a sleep bra

-If you have to sleep in a bra, a sleep bra provides the much-needed support and comfort compared to a normal bra.
-This is because they are made of a unique material that stretches easily giving your boobs room to expand and prevent engorgement.
+If you have to sleep in a bra, a sleep bras or a maternity bras provide the much-needed support and comfort compared to a normal bra.
+This is because breastfeeding bras are made of a unique material that stretches easily giving your boobs room to expand and prevent engorgement.
 Also, they do not have an underwire, they are soft, and do not have back fasteners.
-Most nursing moms swear by the Bravado Designs Maternity and Nursing Sleep Bra for sleeping.

 - Get a bra that does not have an underwire